Beechcraft King Air 250 Charter Flight Information

 - Hauling cargo to hard-to-reach airports

-- Flying corporate travellers to restrictive city airports
+- Flying corporate travelers to restrictive city airports

 - Whisking family and friends away for vacations